epassaro/covid-19/README.md

 - Data downloaded from [John Hopkins University repository](https://github.com/CSSEGISandData/COVID-19).
 - Code released under GNU GPLv3 License.

----
-Automatic graph generation and site deploy also work with forks!.
+## Automatic graph generation and site deploy

 1. Fork the repo and clone it.
 2. Go to 'Actions' and activate.